astrolabsoftware/fink_ztf_recovery/README.md

 python generate_uri.py
 ```

 This will generate a pandas DataFrame from the clipboard, estimate the volume of data to transfer, and save all needed URLs to download data (one per observation night).
-For convenience, nights will be split by groups of 5, stored in the. folder `uris`.
+For convenience, nights will be split by groups of 5, stored in the folder `uris`.

 ## Download observation nights